gary-archer/oauth.cloudnative.base/README.md

 # Cloud Native Data

-A basic repo to rehearse Kubernetes data setups on a development computer.\
+A repo to rehearse Kubernetes data deployment scenarios on a development computer.\
-This uses a few simple Wordpress and MySQL deployments.
+The example uses simple Wordpress and MySQL components.

 ## 1. Docker Local